awachstein/shopping-layout/README.md

 ### Coding Kata

-Recreation of a shopping layout example, provided by Coding Bootcamps Europe.
+My attempt to replicate a shopping layout example, which was given as a task by Coding Bootcamps Europe.